 Our reading curriculum is designed to develop children’s knowledge, skills and understanding in these strands.

-When children are admitted, their reading is assessed by their class teacher to provide stage appropriate reading scheme books; children progress through the school’s reading scheme (Oxford Reading Tree Stages 1-15).
-For children whose reading is behind, additional interventions and extra reading is put in place to enable them to catch up quickly.
+When children are admitted, their reading is assessed to provide stage appropriate reading scheme books; children progress through the school’s reading scheme (Oxford Reading Tree Stages 1-16).
+For children whose reading is behind, additional interventions, including phonics, and extra reading is put in place to enable them to catch up quickly.

 Our school is well-stocked with a variety of genres from our reading scheme.
 Children are also encouraged to borrow a book of their choice from the library to broaden their experience and motivation in reading.
 Adults in school listen to children read frequently and class teachers are responsible for moving children up the stages informed by their comprehension and decoding ability.

-Guided reading occurs daily in all year groups across the school, with all classes following a consistent structure (detailed in the table).
+Guided reading occurs daily in all year groups across the school, with all classes following a consistent structure (detailed below).
 Year Teams are responsible for choosing age appropriate, yet suitably challenging, texts for guided reading.
 The books selected across the key stage cover a range of themes and conventions, genres and forms.
-Every year group has a fiction and non-fiction focus per term usually linked to their topic.
+Every year group has a fiction and non-fiction focus per term, usually linked to their topic.

 This is the Guided Reading weekly structure:

 A section of text for the week is shared with the class.
 It is then explored with the whole class and provides an opportunity for teachers to model reading aloud.
 Through this session children gain a deep understanding of the text by exploring word meaning and basic comprehension through rich dialogic talk.

 Year 6: The lesson begins with an ‘image starter’ with children responding as a class to a retrieval, inference and choice question for it.

 The children take on a reading role with the aim of developing rich dialogic talk between the children about the text.
 Each week the children take on a different role.

 - Questioner: To write their own questions about the text.